12 Car Supplementary Regulations

 Beverley & District Motor Club Ltd. will promote Clubmans permit 12 Car Navigational Rallies on the dates specified on the Championship Webpage.

-MSA Permits will be available for inspection at documentation for each event.
+Motorsport UK Permits will be available for inspection at documentation for each event.

 The event is open to fully elected members of the promoting club and to all members of North Humberside Motor Club, Buccaneer Motor Sports Club, Malton Motor Club, York Motor Club, Lindholme Motor Sports Club, Border Motor Club, Selby Motor Club and Grimsby Motor Club.